 In 2014 and 2016, the Company has granted to selected members of management and key personnel a form of variable remuneration, which are technically not options to acquire shares but the cash value of such variable remuneration is determined by the development of the Company's share price after the date of granting (Phantom Stock).
 The rationale is to align the interests of management and key personnel with the interests of shareholders.
-Reference is made to the Remuneration Report (pages 13 and 14).
+Reference is made to the Remuneration Report (pages 12 to 14).
 This variable remuneration has been granted unconditionally and independent on the achievement of targets.
-The Company shall not amend these existing agreements to comply with provision II 2.4 of the Code (to the extent it would be deemed applicable).
-Considering that the Company's stage of development and its intention to create a simple alignment of interests of management and shareholders, the Company shall not apply this provision (to the extent deemed applicable) in the current financial year.
+The Company shall not amend these existing agreements to comply with provision 3.1.2 of the Code (to the extent it would be deemed applicable).
+Considering that the Company's intention to create a simple alignment of interests of management and shareholders, the Company shall not apply this provision (to the extent deemed applicable) in the current financial year.